Does that title sound like click bait or what? Let’s start with this.

 As a matter of fact, share this to Facebook right now so you can easily come back to it later.
 There’s a big button at the top of the page.
 It’s called Social Bookmarking.

 I’m going to start with some basics and get to the really specific stuff down the road.

 WORDPRESS AS A FOUNDATION:

-I’m going to assume your site is built on WordPress.
+I’m going to assume that your site is built on WordPress.
 There are other platforms out there but nobody does a better job than WordPress.
 Yes, I am a WordPress Developer and build websites for a living but I’ve also worked with all the others and I can honestly stand by my claim.